Baby chiropractic frequently asked questions.

 “As the branch is bent, so grows the tree”

 Chiropractic treats and corrects the CAUSE of the problem, not the symptoms.
-Chiropractic adjustments support the body to realign joints, thereby reducing inflammation and neurological irritation.
+Chiropractic adjustments (I prefer to call them corrections) support the body to realign joints, thereby reducing inflammation and neurological irritation.

-This means we do not promise to fix any one condition, except the spinal subluxation.
+This means we do not promise to fix any one condition, instead we work with the nervous system.
 The overflow effects (for example, if your child starts to sleep better) is a result of their nervous system being back in balance.
 You can read more about chiropractic on my FAQ page.